rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 }
 ```

-This whould be equivalent to javascript files.
-If you want to access images or other files within the \<body> tag you can link to them the same way.
+This would be equivalent to javascript files.
+If you want to access images or other files within the \<body> tag, you can link to them the same way.

 ---

 Check out the [default theme](https://github.com/RolandBraunDev/StatiCSharp/blob/master/Sources/DefaultHtmlFactory.cs) to see a template in action.
-I would be pleased if you give me feedback for this guide, so that I can it better and make the entry to build custom themes with StatiC# as smoothly as possible.
-It would be great, if many developers bring in their template ideas and there would be a big number of template to choose from.
+I will be pleased if you give me feedback on this guide so that I can make it better and make the entry to build custom themes with StatiC# as smoothly as possible.
+It would be great if many developers bring in their template ideas, and there would be a large number of templates to choose from.